Kolkata Suburban Railway: Incidents

 In the early 1980s, down Kalyani Simanta local overshot the down starter signal at Kalyani rail station and rammed into up Krishnagar City local which was coming into pf.
 1 from the opposite direction.
 Eye-witnesses say the 'head' of the down local hit the 'belly' of the up local.
 Several coaches derailed, and passengers sustained injuries as both trains were going slow (10kmph).
 Services on the mainline were suspended for a few days and the derailed rakes kept laying in Kalyani outers for several months.

 Two local trains (Sealdah–Shantipur EMU local and Shantipur–Sealdah EMU local) collided on the same track at Phulia railway station on 7 January 2012.
 One person was killed and several were injured.
 Three coaches of both trains derailed.

 On 12 December 2013, an accident was averted as two trains arrived on the same line at Sealdah Station.
-The driver of the Sealdah–Lalgola passenger train which left from platform seven had overshot the starter signal and entered the down main line but stopped because of the Bangaon–Sealdah local, which was coming from the opposite direction.
+The driver of the Sealdah–Lalgola passenger train which left from platform seven had overshot the starter signal and entered the down main line but stopped upon noticing the Bangaon–Sealdah local, which was coming from the opposite direction.
 This was reported to the control room and the passenger train was hauled back to platform seven of Sealdah Station.

 Fourteen passengers were injured when an explosion took place inside a compartment of the Sealdah–Krishnanagar local train early on the morning of 12 May 2015.
 The blast took place just after a person boarded the train at Titagarh station, which is 21 km from Sealdah.
 Train services along the Sealdah Section were normal.
 However, two trains were cancelled as train movement was affected following the incident.

 On 17 November 2015, a 40-year-old man, who had boarded the Howrah–Bandel Matribhumi special local for women only, fell off the train and died between Uttarpara and Hind Motor stations.
 This incident occurred when the man boarded the train.
 Some female commuters surrounded and abused him.
 He was eventually forced to get off the train.
 When the man realized a station was approaching, he ran to grab the handle but missed it and fell from the train to his death.